samitugal/semantic-kernel-plugins/README.md

 Semantic Kernel Plugins provides a set of powerful, production-ready plugins for the Semantic Kernel Framework, eliminating the need to write your own plugins from scratch:

-* **PostgreSQL Plugin**: Connect and interact with PostgreSQL databases
+* **PostgreSQL Plugin**: Connect and interact with PostgreSQL databases with ease
+* **MongoDB Plugin**: Use MongoDB databases directly in your AI workflows
-* **Shell Plugin**: Execute system commands across different operating systems
+* **Shell Plugin**: Execute system commands safely across different operating systems
-* **Web Search Plugin**: Integrate Tavily search API for web search capabilities
+* **Web Search Plugins**: Choose from multiple search providers (Tavily, Google, SerpAPI)
 * **Python Code Generator**: Generate and execute Python code safely

 ## ✨ Features

-* **Database Integration**: Execute queries, fetch data, and manage PostgreSQL databases
+* **Multiple Database Integrations**: Connect to PostgreSQL and MongoDB databases
-* **System Command Execution**: Run shell commands with proper handling for Windows, Linux, and macOS
+* **Cross-Platform Shell Operations**: Run system commands with proper handling for Windows, Linux, and macOS
-* **Web Search Integration**: Search the web using Tavily API with rich result formatting
+* **Multi-Provider Web Search**: Choose from Tavily, Google Search, or SerpAPI for web searches
 * **Python Code Generation and Execution**: Generate and execute Python code in a controlled environment
 * **Enhanced Logging**: Track operations with detailed, colorful logs
 * **Cross-Platform Compatibility**: Works seamlessly across Windows, Linux, and macOS